azavea/open-data-standards/standards/domain_specific_standards/google_civic_information_api.md

 <br>
 **Background**

-The Google Civic Information API was originally released in private beta as a unified source for elections, polling places and other data from the Voting Information Project (see below).
+The Google Civic Information API was originally released in private beta as a unified source for elections, polling places and other data from the [Voting Information Project (VIP)](../../standards/domain_specific_standards/voting_information_project_vip.md).
 In fall 2013, it was extended to include the ability to look up elected office holders at the local, state and national levels.
 The API currently supports:

 *   Elections (based in VIP)